- Children Diagnosed With Cancer: Dealing With Diagnosis

 If your child is going to miss school for more than a few days, look into homebound or hospital teaching.
 The principal at your child’s school might be able to help you get tutoring while the child has to be at home.
 The home-based teacher will need to know about your child’s illness, treatment, medical appointments, and hospital stays.

-Children’s hospitals have education coordinators and teachers to help the child keep up if a long hospital stay is needed.
-The child will actually be transferred to the hospital’s school.
+Children’s hospitals may have education coordinators and teachers to help the child keep up if a long hospital stay is needed.
+The child may be able to transfer to the hospital’s school.
 For shorter hospital stays, especially if it’s in a different school district, you might want to get materials from the child’s school and see if hospital teachers can spend some time helping your child.